-All PhD students are required to submit a written thesis and participate in an oral examination in which an examining committee, which includes an external examiner and a university examiner, assesses their work.
-Form 2.1P - External Examiner Nomination and 2.1P - University Examiner Nomination are used to nominate the examiners.
+All master's students in thesis options are required to submit a written thesis and participate in an oral examination in which an examining committee, which includes a thesis examiner, assesses their work.
+Form 2.1M - Master's Thesis Examiner Nomination is used to nominate a thesis examiner.